Rights that are recognised internationally: The UN Disability Convention

 “The United Nations Convention on Rights of Persons with Disabilities”, or “UNCRPD” is an important international treaty New Zealand has signed up to.
 We’ll usually just call it “the UN Disability Convention” for short.

-Instead, when New Zealand signed up to the UN Disability Convention, we agreed to reform the law and do other things to put the rights in the Convention into effect.
+When New Zealand signed up to the UN Disability Convention, we agreed to reform the law and do other things to put the rights in the Convention into effect.
 The Convention gives guidance on how to implement the rights of disabled people, and also requires our government to report regularly to a special UN Committee.
+In this overview, we outline what influence the Convention has in New Zealand.

 First, in 2016, New Zealand signed up to “the Optional Protocol” to the Convention.
 This means that a disabled person in New Zealand can take a case to the UN Committee on the Rights of Persons with Disabilities.
+This is different to going to the New Zealand courts about your rights under the Convention, which you can’t do.
 See below, “Enforcing your rights under the Disability Convention”.

-Third, when New Zealand signed up to the UN Disability Convention back in 2008, our Parliament also passed an ordinary New Zealand Act that repealed or amended a number of laws – mostly old ones – that were inconsistent with the Convention.
+Third, after New Zealand signed up to the UN Disability Convention in 2008, Parliament passed an Act that removed or changed a number of laws – mostly old ones – that were inconsistent with the Convention.
 For example, there was a rule in our benefit laws (in the Social Security Act) that said you could be paid a lower benefit than other people if you weren’t able “to appreciate the payments”.
 This has now been changed.